domi-git/PwmBrick/README.md

 ### Electronics

 For the current PCB:
-* Accurately measure the undervoltage lockout thresholds.
+* Accurately measure the undervoltage lockout thresholds
 * Measure the charging current over time

 For next PCB revision:
-* Incorporate a way to use the charging LED from the microcontroller.
-It should not be exclusive to the charging IC.
+* Incorporate a way to use the charging LED from the microcontroller (It should not be exclusive to the charging IC)
 * Low-pass for the measurement of the battery-voltage
+* Pull-Downs/Pull-Ups for the Uart/Flash connector

 ### Software

 * Clean up the code
+* Implement a soft transition of the pwm duty-cycle in state changes
-* Replace as much of generated code from the IDE with own implementations.
+* Replace as much of generated code from the IDE with own implementations